Ivory-billed Woodpecker

 A Search for the Ivory-billed Woodpecker

 Aside from the Passenger Pigeon, the Ivory-billed Woodpecker is perhaps the most legendary North American bird.
-An impressive, large bird with striking features, the Ivory-billed Woodpecker has been the subject of fascination and debate for more than a century.
-That’s what led the National Aviary to join an ongoing search effort to find this elusive species, together forming Project Principalis.
+An impressive, large bird with striking features, the survival of the Ivory-billed Woodpecker has been the subject of fascination and debate for more than a century.
+That led the National Aviary to join an ongoing search effort to find this elusive species, known as Project Principalis.

-Through this project, the National Aviary collaborates with independent researchers, community scientists, and nature enthusiasts who once made up the long-running Ivorybill search, known as Project Coyote.
-This collaborative search effort began at the invitation of Matt Courtman in 2018.
+Through this project, the National Aviary collaborates with independent researchers, community scientists, and nature enthusiasts who once made up the long-running Ivory-bill search team known as Project Coyote.
+At the invitation of Matt Courtman, the National Aviary joined Project Coyote and the search effort in 2018, forming the new Project Principalis.

 Steve Latta and Mark Michaels